bgonzalezbustamante/chilean-ministers/README.md

 Bastián González-Bustamante ([ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)): Conceptualisation, data curation, formal analysis, funding acquisition, methodology, project administration, resources, software, validation, and visualisation.

-Alejandro Olivares ([ORCID iD 0000-0001-6934-2437](https://orcid.org/0000-0001-6934-2437)): Conceptualisation, funding acquisition, investigation, methodology, project administration, resources, and validation.
+Alejandro Olivares ([ORCID iD 0000-0001-6934-2437](https://orcid.org/0000-0001-6934-2437)): Conceptualisation, funding acquisition, investigation, methodology, resources, and validation.

 ### Latest Revision

 [March 14, 2022](CHANGELOG.md).

+[^1]: The latest release with changes in the data set is `v2.3.0 -- Bold Fog`.
-[^1]: In version 2.3.0 (Bold Fog), we have corrected the sex of one misclassified observation of the Ricardo Lagos government.
+[^2]: In `v2.3.0 -- Bold Fog`, we have corrected the sex of one misclassified observation of the Ricardo Lagos government.
 This implies a slight drop in the presence of women in the cabinet from 24.53% to 22.64% and subtle differences in coefficients of the models in some of our previous publications.
-[^2]: The labels `SEGEGOB`, `SEGPRES`, and `SERNAM` correspond to the following ministries: *Secretaría General de Gobierno*, *Secretaría General de la Presidencia*, and *Servicio Nacional de la Mujer*.
+[^3]: The labels `SEGEGOB`, `SEGPRES`, and `SERNAM` correspond to the following ministries: *Secretaría General de Gobierno*, *Secretaría General de la Presidencia*, and *Servicio Nacional de la Mujer*.
 In addition, `CORFO` is an acronym for *Corporación de Fomento de la Producción*.
-[^3]: González-Bustamante, B., & Olivares, A. (2022).
+[^4]: González-Bustamante, B., & Olivares, A. (2022).
 Data Set on Chilean Undersecretaries (1990-2022) (Version 2.0.0 -- Sparkling Shape) [Data set].
 DOI: [10.5281/zenodo.5715384](https://doi.org/10.5281/zenodo.5715384)